ChristopherDrum/status-line-classics/curses/README.md

 ### Rosetta stone
 This was the trickiest puzzle to adapt, because it truly did rely on having a wider screen to display left-right puzzle information: cryptic symbols on the left aligned with translation symbols on the right, line by line.

-Infocom have 19 lines of vertical space to work with and with a huge amount of luck the rosetta stone is 8 lines tall.
+I have 19 lines of vertical space to work with and with a huge amount of luck the rosetta stone is 8 lines tall.
 I realized this meant I could split the stone in half and display left and right vertically, with left-aligned text, right-aligned text, and part identifiers.
 This put me at 18 display lines, which fit perfectly into one screen of information.
 I got very lucky.

 ## Original README.txt from recreation repo